jtquisenberry/PrintManager/README.md

 # Print Manager

-Print Manager is an application to manage print queues and print Jobs in Windows.
+Print Manager is an application to manage print queues and print jobs in Windows.
 These are its major functions:

 * Reports added and changed print jobs in real time.
-* Duplicates and redirects a print job by reading the spool file, converting it to another control language, and submits it as a new print job to one or more print queues.
+* Copies and redirects a print job to one or more print queues.
 * Pauses, resumes, and purges print queues.
 * Reports printer properties.
 * Reports print driver properties.